ScottJWalter/cacheaugmentedgeneration/README.md

 # A Demo of Cache-Augmented Generation (CAG) Using an Open-Source LLM
 <img width="701" alt="Screenshot 2025-05-21 at 8 32 11 AM" src="https://github.com/user-attachments/assets/53676992-094c-4099-85e4-5e4a41e2bda3" />

+This is a simple demo of  Cache-Augmented Generation (CAG) using an Open-Source LLM.

 CAG preloads relevant knowledge into a language model's context, allowing for faster and more efficient question-answering without real-time document retrieval.

 Article: https://medium.com/@ronantech/cache-augmented-generation-cag-in-llms-a-step-by-step-tutorial-6ac35d415eec